 “Another thing that’s important to student success is being able to offer anytime-anywhere learning,” she continues.
 “To really make gains in reading, being able to utilize a program not only within the walls of the classroom but outside of the classroom as well.”

 4. Student Choice and Control

-“Students—especially at the high school level—they like to have choice in the materials they’re reading and have some control over what they’re reading, provided that it’s at their level,” says Carabetta.
+“Students—especially at the high school level—like to have a choice in the materials they’re reading and have some control over what they’re reading, provided that it’s at their level,” says Carabetta.
 “With the Reading Plus program, that’s definitely something that students have the ability to do.”

 That flexibility and control over what, when, and where students can engage with texts is one of the key characteristics to look for in your reading intervention.